cltl/WordNetSimilarity/README.md

 Text::Similarity-0.09

-As of May 1st 2013, these are the latest version.
+As of May 1st 2013, these are the latest versions.
 Perl modules can be downloaded using CPAN.
 For Linux, consider installing WordNet using apt-get.

 ##For Patwardhan and Pedersen (2006)##